-For many people, taking the time needed to build your credit back up after a financial falling out is no big deal.
+For many people, building your credit back up after a financial mess is no big deal.
 But if you plan to start a company or want to build your small business with a capital investment, lack of money and/or bad credit can put a wrench in your plans.
 Although it may look bleak, it’s not impossible to secure a loan and get your business back on track.

 Bad credit is generally defined as a credit score between 300 and 629.
 It’s broken down like this:

 - 800 plus is an excellent rating: You have no late payments or collections on your credit report.
 You have a long history with the credit rating bureaus and will likely qualify for the lowest rates at any financial institution.

 - 740-799 is a very good rating: You have no late payments or collections on your credit report.
 You likely have a shorter history with the rating bureaus, but will also likely qualify for the lowest rates at any financial institution.

 - 670-739 is a good rating: You don’t have any recent late payments or collections on your report.
 You should be able to get a pretty good rate at any lender.